Sara Catania is editorial director of Zócalo Public Square

-Sara is a contributing editor for the Los Angeles Times op-ed page and served for six years as an adjunct journalism professor at the University of Southern California's Annenberg School for Communication & Journalism.
+She was a contributing editor for the Los Angeles Times op-ed page and served for six years as an adjunct journalism professor at the University of Southern California's Annenberg School for Communication & Journalism.

 An avowed non-athlete, Sara ran the LA Marathon and lived to blog

 She is at work on White Girl in Bronzeville, a reported memoir/urban history about growing up on the South Side of Chicago in the midst of one of the most ambitious urban renewal projects of the 20th Century, for which she was awarded a residency at the Carey Institute for Global Good and a research grant from the Graham Foundation for Advanced Studies in the Fine Arts.

 She lives in Los Angeles with her husband, two children, an Australian Shepherd and a bunny named Bunny.